-- Your spouse; and - Your unmarried dependent child(ren): - o Up to age 26, regardless of student status; or - Over age 26 if mentally or physically disabled, as long as you provide proof that the disability began within 31 days after the dependent reached age 26.
+- Your spouse; and - Your unmarried dependent child(ren): - Up to age 26, regardless of student status; or - Over age 26 if mentally or physically disabled (as established by your medical plan), as long as you provide proof that the disability began at least 31 days before the dependent reached age 26.
+Please contact Human Resources for the required paperwork.

 If you are adding a dependent(s) to your coverage, you will need to provide a copy of the dependent's birth certificate (for children), marriage certificate (for spouse), and Social Security cards (or a copy or photo of the cards) for all dependents being added.
-Based on your dependent's relationship to you, you may also need to provide a copy of a custody agreement, decree of adoption, or guardianship order.
+Based on your dependent's relationship to you, you may also need to provide a copy of a custody agreement, decree of adoption, or quardianship order.